Shin-Aska/personal-website-repository/articles/the-best-browser-for-steamdeck.md

 - [ ] [![](images/steamdeck_firefox_highlight.png)](images/steamdeck_firefox_highlight.png)
 - [ ] Figure 3.
 Firefox running on Steam deck

-1. [Firefox](https://flathub.org/apps/org.mozilla.firefox) - The one best and most customizable browser.
-You can adjust Firefox's user interface via userChrome.css (same approach covered in the [Opening unlimited tabs with Firefox article<sup>[3]</sup>](https://www.richardorilla.website/firefox-unlimited-tabs-setup.html) last month).
-There is even a [listing of popular userChrome CSS themes<sup>[4]</sup>](https://trickypr.github.io/FirefoxCSS-Store.github.io/) themes but if you prefer other hacks such as tabs on bottom and alike, there is a [popular github repository<sup>[5]</sup>](https://github.com/MrOtherGuy/firefox-csshacks/tree/master/chrome) for that as well (Note that this is just one of the repositories containing Firefox UI hacks).
+1. [Firefox](https://flathub.org/apps/org.mozilla.firefox) - One of the best and most customizable browsers.
+You can modify its user interface using **userChrome.css**, as explained in [Opening Unlimited Tabs with Firefox article<sup>[3]</sup>](https://www.richardorilla.website/firefox-unlimited-tabs-setup.html) .
+There is a [list of popular userChrome.css themes<sup>[4]</sup>](https://trickypr.github.io/FirefoxCSS-Store.github.io/) available, and if one wishes to customize it even further such as having tabs on the bottom, a [popular GitHub repository<sup>[5]</sup>](https://github.com/MrOtherGuy/firefox-csshacks/tree/master/chrome) offers various Firefox UI hacks.
+It should be noted that this is just one of many repositories with customization options.

-2. [Zen](https://flathub.org/apps/io.github.zen_browser.zen) - You may not enjoy the same customizability level compare to Firefox because this browser is heavily modified from the ground up.
-The user interface is easier to customize and offering plethora of options.
-It has most of my favorite extensions preinstalled (or offers something similar to) such as auto tab discard and containers.
-Take note that this browser is still in the beta stages as I am writing this article, so you may encounter bugs here and there.
-For example, the GPU acceleration does not work on my Surface device for some reason.
+3. [Zen](https://flathub.org/apps/io.github.zen_browser.zen) - While not as customizable as Firefox, Zen is built from the ground up with an easier-to-tweak interface and a wide range of options.
+It comes with many of my favorite extensions preinstalled (or alternatives), like auto tab discard and containers.
+However, since the browser is still in beta at the time of writing, expect some bugs.
+For instance, GPU acceleration doesn’t work on my Surface device.

 - [ ] [![](images/steamdeck_zen_highlight.png)](images/steamdeck_zen_highlight.png)
 - [ ] Figure 4.
 Zen running on Steam deck

-It should be noted that the links are already provided in the browser name, but to be more specific, these are flatpak links.
-Since I do encourage that flatpaks are used to ensure minimal interruptions during any SteamOS version upgrades.
+The links are already included in the browser names, but to clarify, they point to the Flatpak versions.
+I recommend using Flatpaks to minimize disruptions during SteamOS upgrades.

 ## Decky Browser plugin